Things Schools Should Actually Teach | The Basics of Online Privacy | Who Sees What You Post?

 - Biometric data (face recognition, voice recordings)

 Ever searched for something on Google and then saw ads for it on Facebook?
 That’s not a coincidence.
-Cross-platform tracking is real.
+Cross-device tracking and cross-platform tracking are real.

 - Cookies & Trackers: Websites install tiny files that track what you do.